dexscript/design/README.md

-# yinguo-design
+# devlang

-design the language "yinguo"
+The language enables best code readability for developer